-In order to reassess, a student must complete the original task/assessment and complete any reteaching/relearning activities prescribed by the teacher, and all reassessments must be completed within two weeks of the initial assessment.
+In order to reassess, a student must complete the original task/assessment (inclusive of all formative work/homework leading up to this task) and complete any reteaching/relearning activities prescribed by the teacher, and all reassessments must be completed within two weeks of the initial assessment.
 Reassessment grades will replace the original grade.
 Only one reassessment opportunity will be allowed per assessment though in rare circumstances and with the principal's approval an exception for a second reassessment may be made.